 Who is Franco Piavoli

-Franco Piavoli was born in Pozzolengo in the province of Brescia, in 1933.
+Franco Piavoli is one of the best directors of all time in the independent film and documentary industry.
+He was born in Pozzolengo in the province of Brescia, in 1933.
 He attended classical high school and graduated in law in Pavia in 1956.
 He completed his training dedicating himself to the study of botany and ecology.
 Then he became passionate about painting and photography, and confronted with the young local photographer Ugo Mulas.

 Franco Piavoli graduated and became a lawyer, then a teacher of law and economics in high schools.
 He follows his passions with tenacity: a life and a poetics matured in close contact with the territory of origin, the beautiful province of Brescia, the amphitheater of the morainic hills, a constant source of inspiration.